hcoles/pitest-site/quickstart/basic_concepts.markdown

 * **Memory error**
 * **Run error**

-**Killed** and **Lived** are self explainitary.
+**Killed** and **Lived** are self explanatory.

 A mutation may **time out** if it causes an infinite loop, such as removing the increment from a counter in a for loop.

 A **non viable** mutation is one that could not be loaded by the JVM as the bytecode was in some way invalid.
-PIT tries to minimise the number of univable muations that it creates.
+PIT tries to minimise the number of non-viable mutations that it creates.

-A **memory error** might occur as a result of a mutation that increases the amount of memory used by the system, or may be the result of the additional memory overhead required to repeatedly runyour tests in the presence of mutations.
+A **memory error** might occur as a result of a mutation that increases the amount of memory used by the system, or may be the result of the additional memory overhead required to repeatedly run your tests in the presence of mutations.
 If you see a large number of memory errors consider configuring more heap and permgen space for the tests.